CanDIG/CanDIGv2/docs/authz-permissions.md

 ## JWT at a glance - the end goal?

+We are not sure yet if our structure will be absolutely identical to ga4gh.

 - `iss`: Issuer
 - `iat`: Issued time
 - `exp`: Expiration time